-Tier 2/3 Systems continued $\bigcirc$ 0 0 • • А9 School student progress tracking Progress on individualized student goals and outcomes is tracked at the individual level for all students receiving Tier 2/3 services.
+Tier 2/3 Systems continued \bigcirc 0 • • А9 School student progress tracking Progress on individualized student goals and outcomes is tracked at the individual level for all students receiving Tier 2/3 services.
 These data are examined monthly to determine response to intervention and to adjust services/ supports as necessary.
 0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place A10 Tier 2/3 intervention monitoring, improvement, and accountability Access and engagement (e.g., number and percentage of students receiving, attendance rates), fidelity, and outcomes (e.g., student wellness, behavior) are tracked at the aggregate level for all Tier 2/3 interventions to improve existing and inform future selection of Tier 2/3 interventions.
-These data are analyzed for racial, ethnic, socioeconomic, language, sex, disability status, and other inequities.
 Data are shared with the entire school staff annually in a way that is easy to access and understand.
 0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place A11 School facilitated referrals A facilitated referral pathway between the school and community mental health partner(s) is established for students with Tier 3 behavioral health needs who require more specialized or intensive interventions than can be offered on school grounds.
 The pathway 1) establishes interorganizational protocols (e.g., release of information) that a) increase the ease and speed with which students can receive services and b) facilitate timely and effective communication and follow-up and 2) provides supportive problem-solving to families to reduce barriers and increase access to care.
-At least 50% of students referred for community-based behavioral health services receive and attend an intake appointment within two weeks of referral.
+At least 50% of students referred for community-based behavioral health services receive and attend their first appointment within two weeks of referral.
 0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place